 - Show Your Feet Some Love: Getting a foot massage and stretching your calves can help loosen muscles and improve circulation.

-If you've worn tight shoes for many years and think you have hammertoes that require more care, then we strongly recommend seeking help from a medical professional.
+Keep in mind that we're shoemakers, not doctors, and these tips shouldn't replace professional medical advice.
+If you've worn tight shoes for many years and think you have a serious hammertoe issue then we strongly recommend seeking help from a medical professional.
 An experienced podiatrist may be able to offer you a treatment plan specific to your needs.
 The sooner a foot problem is treated, the easier it is to correct.